Gone Kesh: Plot

 Enakshi Dasgupta lives with her parents in a middle class household in Siliguri.
 Her father Mr. Dasgupta, owns a wristwatch shop at the local Hong Kong market while her mother is a housewife.
 Enakshi starts experiencing excessive hair fall during her school life.
-Every day, she starts loosing patches of hair from her head.
+Every day, she starts losing patches of hair from her head.
 Her classmates made fun of her and started calling her "brown island" as the bald patches on her head surrounded by hair, resembled an island surrounded by water.
 She feels emotionally down and upon sharing the event with her parents, her father painted the bald patch with black marker to conceal it.
 It was of no use and she continued to lose more hair daily.

 So, her parents decided to see her a trichologist.
 He prescribes medicines but they don't have any effect.
 After that they visited a dermatologist but his medications also turn out to be futile.
 Then, her father started to feed her only carrot and stopped her oil and mutton consumption.
 He believed that it would help Enakshi to regain her hair.
-It also doesn't work and she continues to loose hair.
+It also doesn't work and she continues to lose hair.
 To avoid public shame, she starts using a dupatta to cover her head while going to school.
 But she gets more emotionally broken down as her classmates call her GK Gone Kesh.

 In the meantime, Mr. Dasgupta listens from one of his neighbouring shop owner that he has recently travelled by air.
 This rekindled Mr. Dasgupta's long time dream to visit the Taj Mahal with his wife.
 He decided to fulfill his wife's wish and also travel by air.

 Morally destroyed, Enakshi decided to not attend her annual school function where she used to present a dance performance every year.
 Despite being a good dancer, she not wanted to face any further insult.
 She breaks into tears.
 Unable to his daughter's trauma, her father assured her to take her to a major private hospital for her treatment, at any cost.
 They visit the doctor, do the prescribed tests and after it, she is diagnosed with alopecia.
 The doctor informs that steroid injections on her scalp is the only way to regain her hair but it is costly and has certain side effects.
 Determined to see her daughter happy, Enakshi's father to do the treatment.
 Successfully, she gained back her hair as well as her lost confidence.
 She stops wearing a veil and passes her 12th Boards with first division.